Correlational Tractography & Connectometry

 After the analysis, DSI Studio will output several files to report the results.
 You may also click on [Step C3e: View Results in 3D] button to view the tracks with a substantial difference.

-Results for T-statistics is stored in a FIB file:
+Results for T-statistics are stored in a FIB file:

 |bmi.t2.fdr_dist.values.txt||the FDR values with respect to length.|